-Lost Data due to “Scanning and Repairing” error?
+Lost Data due to the “Scanning and Repairing” error?

 After following the above methodologies, you will be able to resolve the error.
-Unfortunately, while fixing this issue recently stored data on the C drive and D drive can be lost depending on the system restore date.
-Hence in case, you perform a system restore be cautious about the restore data you choose.
+Unfortunately, while fixing this issue, the data that have been recently stored on the C drive and D drive can be lost depending on the troubleshooting method involves.

 Also if the drive is totally inaccessible due to bad sectors or severe corruption even after trying the CHKDSK command, keep reading the below section to find out more about a powerful data recovery tool that can assist you in getting back your data.

-You can recover your lost data from any drive effortlessly using Remo Recover.
+You can recover your lost data from any drive effortlessly using Remo Hard Drive Data Recovery.
 The tool uses deep scan engines to locate lost data due to bad sectors or severe corruption with just a few simple clicks.
 If you wish to recover your data easily in a secure manner, download Remo Recover Now!